Polkadot-Blockchain-Academy/pba-book/content/cryptography/exotic-primitives/slides.md

 - Output is a deterministic function of _key_ and _input_
   - i.e. eval should be deterministic
 - It should be pseudo-random
-- But until the VRF is revealed, only the holder<br/>of the secret key knows the output
+- But until the VRF is revealed, only the holder<br />of the secret key knows the output
 - Revealing output does not leak secret key

 ---